Certificate in Theology and Ministry

 What does participation in the Inside/Outside cohort involve?

-Outside students agree to meet weekly, for 14 weeks, at Garden State Youth Correctional Facility.
+Outside students agree to meet weekly, for 19 weeks, plus holiday breaks, at Garden State Youth Correctional Facility.
 Rather than interact online, student work is written in hard copy, and peer reviewed so that inside students comment on outside student work, and vice versa.

 When does the cohort meet?